Calcular Indice De Grasa Corporal

 Interpreting Your Results

-Once you've obtained your body fat percentage, it's important to understand what it means.
-Remember that the ideal range varies depending on factors like age, sex, and fitness goals.
+Once you've obtained your body fat percentage, you'll want to understand what it means.
+Here's the thing — remember that the ideal range varies depending on factors like age, sex, and fitness goals.
 Consult with a healthcare professional or certified fitness trainer to determine what range is appropriate for you and to discuss any concerns.

 Understanding the ranges: